This BLOG On Homeowners Who Bailed On Mortgage During Mortgage Collapse Was UPDATED And PUBLISHED On January 11th, 2020

 Financial, Real Estate, And Credit Collapse Of 2008 And Those Who Bailed On Mortgage Loans

-Nobody wants intended on bailed on mortgage loans.
+Nobody intend in bailing on their mortgage loans.

-- Even though the value of their homes was much less than the amount they owed on their mortgage loans they tried to make their payments but to no avail.
+- Even though the value of their homes was much less than the amount they owed on the mortgage loans they tried to make their payments but to no avail

-- They saw being bailed on mortgage loan as being morally reprehensible.
+- They saw being bailed on a mortgage loan as being morally reprehensible

-- Others who had stable income and who could have afforded paying on their mortgage loans.
+- Others who had a stable income and who could have afforded to pay on their mortgage loans

-- They took the risk on hurting their credit and taking their chances on rebuilding and re-establishing their credit on buying a home at a later date.
+They took the risk of hurting their credit and taking their chances of rebuilding and re-establishing their credit on buying a home at a later date.

 Home Ownership In America

-- A home buyer can now qualify for a FHA mortgage loan with a credit score of 500.
+- A home buyer can now qualify for an FHA mortgage loan with a credit score of 500

-As Long As Mortgage Borrower Has Documented Income, They Can Qualify For Mortgage Loan Even With Low Credit Score
+As Long As Borrower Has Documented Income, They Can Qualify For Mortgage: Even With Low Credit Score

 Home ownership is possible to anyone who has a job or documented stable income.

-- They refer those mortgage loan borrowers to me and most of the time, I get them approved and closed in 30 days or less.
+They refer those borrowers to me and most of the time, I get them approved and closed in 30 days or less.

 FHA Back To Work Extenuating Circumstances Due To An Economic Event